Ghent Car-free

 Ghent Car-free is part of Mobility Week, which is an initiative to make people more aware of sustainable mobility.
 Cities all across Flanders organise car-free moments with numerous extra activities.

-The zone within the R40 ring road will be closed to motorised traffic between 10 am and 6 pm.
+A zone within the waterways will be closed off for motorised traffic between 10 am and 6 pm.
 Leaving the city via the major traffic axes will be exceptionally allowed at an appropriate speed.

 Taxis will operate normally and may enter the car-free zone at walking speed.

-Use a car park or Kiss & Ride at the edge of the car-free zone: car park Dampoort, car park Yachtdreef or K&R Godshuizenlaan.
+Use a car park at the edge of the car-free zone: car park Dampoort or car park Yachtdreef.

 Are you driving to Ghent?
 First check whether you may enter the city centre with your vehicle.
 Clean vehicles may enter the city centre free of charge, polluting vehicles have to pay.
 Is your vehicle allowed to enter, but do you not have a Belgian or Dutch number plate?
 You will ALWAYS have to register!